Skip to Content

 Instructions

-• Preheat the oven to 325°F (162°C) and combine one tablespoon of sweet paprika, salt, and pepper in a small bowl.
-Coat the beef with the mixture.
+• Preheat the oven to 325°F (162°C) and coat the beef with one tablespoon of sweet paprika, kosher salt, and black pepper.
+Cover and set it aside.

-• In a Dutch oven, melt butter on low-medium heat.
-Add onion and cook until caramelized and softened, for about 20 minutes.
+• Melt butter in a preheated Dutch oven on low-medium heat.
+Add the onions and cook until brown and caramelized, for 20-25 minutes.

-• Stir in the caraway seeds and minced garlic.
-Then, add hot paprika and the remaining five tablespoons of sweet paprika.
-Cook for about 30 seconds until fragrant.
+• Stir in the tomato paste, garlic, and caraway seeds.
+Sauté for one minute until aromatic.
+Then, add the hot paprika and five tablespoons of sweet paprika.

-• Next, add the reserved beef and bay leaves to the Dutch oven.
-Cover and cook in the oven for 2 hours.
+• Deglaze with beef broth and simmer for 5 minutes.
+Add the seasoned beef and bay leaves.
+Cover with a lid and cook in the oven for 2 hours.

-• Remove the pot and give it a quick stir, then return it to the oven uncovered to cook for 1 hour.
+• Take off the lid and give the mixture a quick stir.
+Cover and return it to the oven to cook for one hour.

 Notes